hiocas/EavesDrop/Contributions.md

   First of all, browse through the [issues](https://github.com/hiocas/EavesDrop/issues?q=is%3Aissue) in this repo and make sure your feature isn't already suggested (make sure to look at closed issues as well as open ones).
 If your feature is already there, make sure to vote 👍 for it!

-  If not, click on New Issue and choose the relevant template.
+  If not, click on **New Issue** and choose the relevant template.

   Let's say that you don't like the name of the app and you have another one in mind.
-This means changing an existing thing so it's a Feature Improvement.
+This means changing an existing thing so it's a **Feature Improvement**.
+  If your feature is completley new, choose **Feature Request**.

   After clicking the template just follow the instructions there.
 Please note that for some Feature Improvements (like the one in the example above) we may need some votes to see that this is actually a wanted "improvement" and not just a personal thing.
 </details>